trustgraph-ai/trustgraph/docs/tech-specs/logging-strategy.md

 ## Overview

-TrustGraph uses Python's built-in `logging` module for all logging operations.
+TrustGraph uses Python's built-in `logging` module for all logging operations, with centralized configuration and optional Loki integration for log aggregation.
 This provides a standardized, flexible approach to logging across all components of the system.

 ## Default Configuration

 ### Logging Level
 - **Default Level**: `INFO`
-- **Debug Mode**: `DEBUG` (enabled via command-line argument)
-- **Production**: `WARNING` or `ERROR` as appropriate
+- **Configurable via**: `--log-level` command-line argument
+- **Choices**: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`

-### Output Destination
+### Output Destinations
-All logs should be written to **standard output (stdout)** to ensure compatibility with containerized environments and log aggregation systems.
+1. **Console (stdout)**: Always enabled - ensures compatibility with containerized environments
+2. **Loki**: Optional centralized log aggregation (enabled by default, can be disabled)

+## Centralized Logging Module

+All logging configuration is managed by `trustgraph.base.logging` module, which provides:
+- `add_logging_args(parser)` - Adds standard logging CLI arguments
+- `setup_logging(args)` - Configures logging from parsed arguments

+This module is used by all server-side components:
+- AsyncProcessor-based services
+- API Gateway
+- MCP Server

 ## Implementation Guidelines